Our SDH Director

 studying martial arts under the direction of his father, who was a master of kempo, Goshinjitsu

-(self-defense), Army combatives as well as a SFC (Sergeant First Class) in the Infantry.
+(self-defense), Army combatives and a SFC (Sergeant First Class) in the Infantry.
 The

 training included hermit-type mountain training in realistic battle-focused survival, practical